 Gerard's case experience

-Gerard was involved in three major cases involving the deaths of firefighters.
-A particularly important victory was the case of Wembridge and others v ESFRS (2013), a claim for several injured firefighters and the widow of one fatally injured fire service worker which arose from the Marlie Farm explosives incident of 2006 (Wembridge and others v East Sussex FRS (“Marlie Farm”)).
+- Secured victory in the case of Wembridge and others v ESFRS (2013), a claim for several injured firefighters and the widow of one fatally injured fire service worker.

 - Reached an important settlement for the families of Alan Bannon and James Shears (Shears and Bannon v Hampshire FRS) after their tragic deaths at the Shirley Towers fire.

 - Secured compensation in the case of Faust v LFEPA which involved the death of Billy Faust, one of two firefighters who died fighting a basement fire at a commercial/residential building.